mrkkrp/markkarpov.com/megaparsec/megaparsec.md

 sure port number must follow.
 If you look carefully, you will see that the double slash `//` is the sign that we have the authority part in our URI.
-Since we match `//` with an “atomic” parser (`string`), matching on it backtracks automatically, and after we have matched `//`, we can be fearless and demand the authority part.
+Since we match `//` with an “atomic” parser (`string`), matching on it backtracks automatically, and after we have matched `//`, we can be sure to demand the authority part.
 Let us remove the first `try` from `pUri`:

 ```haskell
 pUri :: Parser Uri